sevvandi/dobin/README.md

  install.packages("dobin")
 ```

-Or you can install the development version form GitHub:
+Or you can install the development version from [GitHub](https://github.com/sevvandi/dobin)

 ``` r
  install.packages("devtools")